tirtharajdash/regression_matlab/README.md

 # How to use these functions

 Let us say you have a dataset (for regression) e.e. the popular house price prediction dataset.
 The format of data in the file is the following.
 Lets call this file as "data.txt".

 __________________________________________________________________________

 Feature1      Feature2       Feature3        Feature4 ...
 FeatureN

 1.11           2.22           3.33            4.44            6.66

 2.22           3.33           4.44            5.55            7.77

 __________________________________________________________________________

 Here is the main file (call it main.m).
 It creates the training and testing data from the data.txt itself i.e. 70% for training and 30% testing.
 Of course, you can supply your own testing data.
 That should not be a problem.

 D = dlmread('data.txt','\t',1,0); %Ignore the first row

 %Training data

 K = randperm(size(D,1));

 sz = round(0.70*size(D,1));

 D_trn = D(K(1:sz),:);

 D_tst = D(K(sz+1:size(D,1)),:);

-invar = [1 2 4 5 6]; %Input features, or predictors
+invar = [1 2 4 5 6]; %Input features, or predictors.
+Here you can provide your input feature column IDs.

-outvar = 3; %Response
+outvar = 3; %Response.
+Here you can provide your response column ID.

 %train

 X = D_trn(:,invar);

 Y = D_trn(:,outvar);

 [trainedModel, validationRMSE] = trainRegressionModel(D,invar,outvar);

 fprintf('Trained the model; Goodness of fit\n');

 trainedModel

 fprintf('ValidationRMSE = %f\n\n',validationRMSE);

 %test the regression model

 X = D_tst(:,invar);

 Y = D_tst(:,outvar);

 Yfit = trainedModel.predictFcn(X);

 %create the fitting results

 [fitresult, gof] = createfitfig(Y, Yfit);

-tst1 = trainedModel.predictFcn(D(18131,invar));
-fprintf('Predicted value for the test input: %f\n\n',tst1);

 # Note

 It uses the existing matlab regression module.
 My program just provides you a flexibility over the specialized matlab instruction to call those modules.
+Note that the trainRegressionModel.m is still sub-optimal.
+I have not checkd a lot of input constraints such as response should not appear in the predictors itself and such like.
+I believe that the users will take care of those.